For Emma, Forever Ago: Background

 Justin Vernon was born in Eau Claire, Wisconsin, and grew up pursuing music.
 He saw the folk duo Indigo Girls in concert in middle school and it proved formative on his life.
 He attended the University of Wisconsin–Eau Claire (UW–Eau Claire), where he played in a number of bands.
 One such group, Mount Vernon, consisted of ten members, including saxophonist Sara Jensen, who became his first love.
 He and Jensen broke up in the middle of his college years, but would remain friends.
 He studied music theory for a time, as well as jazz, but ended up with a degree in religious studies.
 DeYarmond Edison became his next musical project, as he graduated from college and relocated to Raleigh, North Carolina in August 2005.
 The group chose Raleigh hoping for an adventure and a more vibrant musical scene.

-Over the course of his time in Raleigh, he became frustrated with his songwriting as well as personal life.
+Over the course of his time in Raleigh, he became frustrated with his songwriting as well as his personal life.
 He worked at a local sandwich shop that he felt took too much time from him.
 He started to have health problems: he first contracted pneumonia, then mononucleosis, which developed into a liver infection that kept him bedridden for three months.
 Members of the band began to fight, and Vernon was kicked out of the group.
 Many of his bands had held similar members—some he had known since his adolescence—which amplified the pain of breaking apart.
-Afterwards, he spent time as a band member for the Rosebuds; his contributions feature on their third album, Night of the Furies.
-Vernon also recorded a solo extended play, Hazeltons, which he distributed in 100 self-made CD-Rs.
+Afterwards, he spent time as a band member for The Rosebuds; his contributions feature on their third album, Night of the Furies.
+Vernon also recorded a solo EP, Hazeltons, which he distributed in 100 self-made CD-Rs.
 He lost his money playing online poker, which he viewed as a microcosm for his other problems.

-Vernon, then 25, felt his life had spiraled into mediocrity, as though he had lost the sense of purpose he had a half-decade prior.
+Vernon, then 25, felt his life had spiraled into mediocrity, as though he had lost the sense of purpose he had a lustrum prior.
 He sensed he had compromised with bandmates and in his personal life.
 His depression was fueled by indifference, and he decided to get away from Raleigh and return to his hometown.
-He broke-up with his then-girlfriend, Christy Smith, and tossed his recording equipment into the trunk of his car.
+He broke up with his then-girlfriend, Christy Smith, and tossed his recording equipment into the trunk of his car.
 He drove home to Eau Claire over eighteen hours through the night.
 He first stopped at his parents' home while they were out.
 He sat on their couch and felt "claustrophobic" and "super-empty."
 He returned to the road, in search of silence and hoping to be alone.